dwleung/Danielle-Leung-Project-Title/README.md

 **View idea:** Logged in user can click on one of their saved ideas to view details

+**Save prompts:** Logged in user can save prompts used to deliver idea

 ## Implementation

 ### Tech Stack